QuantEcon/book-networks-public/_sources/ch_fpms.md

 ### Waves of bankruptcies in a financial network

-Now we will visualise the network after different numbers of iterations.
+Now we visualise the network after different numbers of iterations.

 For convenience we will first define a function to plot the graphs of the finiancial network.

 ```{code-cell}
 def plot_fin_graph(G, ax, node_color_list):